ANSI escape code: Control Sequence Introducer commands

-SGR (Select Graphic Rendition) parameters
+Select Graphic Rendition parameters

 The control sequence CSI n m, named Select Graphic Rendition (SGR), sets display attributes.
 Several attributes can be set in the same sequence, separated by semicolons.
 Each display attribute remains in effect until a following occurrence of SGR resets it.
 If no codes are given, CSI m is treated as CSI 0 m (reset / normal).

 Colors

 3-bit and 4-bit

 The original specification only had 8 colors, and just gave them names.
 The SGR parameters 30–37 selected the foreground color, while 40–47 selected the background.
 Quite a few terminals implemented "bold" (SGR code 1) as a brighter color rather than a different font, thus providing 8 additional foreground colors.
 Usually you could not get these as background colors, though sometimes inverse video (SGR code 7) would allow that.
 Examples: to get black letters on white background use ESC[30;47m, to get red use ESC[31m, to get bright red use ESC[1;31m.
 To reset colors to their defaults, use ESC[39;49m (not supported on some terminals), or reset all attributes with ESC[0m.
 Later terminals added the ability to directly specify the "bright" colors with 90–97 and 100–107.

-When hardware started using 8-bit digital-to-analog converters (DACs) several pieces of software assigned 24-bit color numbers to these names.
-The chart below shows the default values sent to the DAC for some common hardware and software; in most cases they are configurable.
+The chart below shows a few examples of how classical standards and modern terminal emulators translate the 4-bit color codes into 24-bit color codes.